 Changing to a lower carbon inhaler (if inviting directly to appointment)

 You may be able to change to a lower carbon footprint inhaler that is better for the environment?
 For more info, head to www.greeninhaler.org

 If you are interested, please book an asthma review.

 AccuRx SMS 1 of 1:

 We’re offering patients the opportunity to change their regular inhalers to a different type with a lower carbon footprint.
-For more info, head to www.greeninhaler.org or look at this information leaflet
+To learn more read this leaflet https://bit.ly/3fSys0h or watch this video https://bit.ly/3T90yTn.
+You can also head to www.greeninhaler.org

 If you’re interested, please contact reception to book an asthma review to discuss further.

 If you’re interested, please reply “YES” & we’ll contact you to make an appointment.